USDRCG/GitBook/lawrence-hpc/login.md

 You can then ssh onto the Lawrence cluster \(same command as Linux/Mac\).

-The output you see will be different depending on how your Duo account is setup.
+The output you see will be different depending on how your Duo account is setup and if you use SSH Keys.
+Using SSH Keys will bypass the password and Duo requirements while continuing to use a password will require a second authentication through Duo.
 This first example is if your account uses 'Push Notification' for your Duo secondary authentication.

 ```text
 [2018-11-19 10:55.23]  ~